Topology of the Fermi surface and universality of the metal-metal and metal-insulator transitions: $d$-dimensional Hatsugai-Kohmoto model as an example: Introduction

 Another point specifically addressed in this work is relation between the LY zeros, the filling in the gapped and gapless phases (the Luttinger theorem \cite{Luttinger:1960}, for a recent comprehensive account and more references, see \cite{Seki:2017}), and the existence of quantized plateaux \cite{Affleck:1997,Oshikawa:2000} in the gapped incompressible phases (BI/MI).
 The latter result is a generalization of the Lieb-Schultz-Mattis (LSM) theorem \cite{LiebSM:1961}.
 A particularly relevant to the present study is Oshikawa's version of the LSM-type theorem for the lattice fermions \cite{Oshikawa:2000}.\footlabel{LSM-IC}{According to Oshikawa \cite{Oshikawa:2000}, for a quantum many-particle fermionic system on a periodic lattice with an exactly conserved particle number, a finite excitation gap is possible only if the particle number per unit cell of the ground state is an integer, i.e., at commensurate (rational) filling, otherwise the system is in a gapless state with an IC filling.} We introduced the formulation of the Luttinger theorem (LT) relating the filling $\bar n$ (or the $d$-volume of the Fermi sea $\mathcal{S}_d$) to the LY zeros which is shown to be universally working for all phases.
 The general statement of the LT that the volume of the Fermi sea does not change by interactions, is proven to hold in the HK model.

 The rest of the paper is organized as follows: In Sec.~\ref{Model} we introduce the $d$-dimensional Hatsugai-Kohmoto model and give its main exact results.
 Sec.~\ref{Trans} contains the results for the phases and transitions of the HK model for $d=1,2,3$.
-The technical details on the LY formalism, derivations, and the Morse (homology) theory are collected in three Appendices \ref{AppLY}, \ref{Morse}, and \ref{M2CPs}.
-We encourage readers to go through Appendices \ref{AppLY} and \ref{Morse} before starting Sec.~\ref{Trans}.
+The technical details on the LY formalism, derivations, and the Morse (homology) theory are collected in three Appendices \ref{AppLY}, \ref{Morse}, and \ref{M2CPs}, those of the ground state of the HK model are given in Appendix \ref{GSEnt} We encourage readers to go through Appendices \ref{AppLY}, \ref{Morse}, and \ref{GSEnt} before starting Sec.~\ref{Trans}.
 The concluding remarks and discussion are given in Sec.~\ref{Concl}.